OfficeDev/outlook-dev-docs/docs/rest/reference.md

 # Outlook API Reference

-The Outlook REST APIs are a part of the [Microsoft Graph](https://developer.microsoft.com/en-us/graph/).
-Microsoft recommends using the Microsoft Graph to access Outlook mail, calendar, and contacts.
+The Outlook REST APIs are a part of [Microsoft Graph](https://developer.microsoft.com/en-us/graph/).
+Microsoft recommends using Microsoft Graph to access Outlook mail, calendar, and contacts.
 You should use the Outlook API endpoints directly (via `https://outlook.office.com/api`) only if you require a feature that is not available on the Graph endpoints.
-For more information on the differences between Graph and the Outlook endpoints, see [Compare the Microsoft Graph and Outlook endpoints](compare-graph-outlook.md).
+For more information on the differences between Graph and the Outlook endpoints, see [Compare Microsoft Graph and Outlook endpoints](compare-graph-outlook.md).

 ## Released APIs